WrestleMania 35: Everything to know about WWE's big show

 Lynch, since last summer, has been the promotion's most popular act.
 A performer on the SmackDown brand, she invaded Raw in November to attack Raw Women's Champion Rousey in what, thanks to an unplanned injury, produced an instantly iconic scene.
 Since then, Lynch beat on-screen nemesis Flair in the main event of the first ever women's-only pay-per-view and, in January, won the Royal Rumble, earning her a shot at WrestleMania against Rousey.

 As part of a television storyline, Lynch was briefly replaced in the match by Flair, who as a statuesque blonde and daughter of wrestling legend Ric Flair is presented as the "corporate pick" to lead the women's division.
-All of this was resolved at Sunday's Fastlane pay-per-view on the network, when Lynch beat Flair by disqualification to re-enter the WrestleMania match, making it a Triple Threat.
+This story was resolved at March's Fastlane pay-per-view on the network, when Lynch beat Flair by disqualification to re-enter the WrestleMania match, making it a Triple Threat.

+While Lynch and Flair have rekindled their 2018 rivalry on SmackDown, Rousey has gone into full mixed-martial-arts killer mode on Raw.
+The results thus far have been spectacular.

-This match happening last at WrestleMania would be historic in the best way.
+This match closing WrestleMania would be historic in the best way.
 WWE, always keen for mainstream recognition and good PR, is not above promoting matches in order to publicly pat itself on the back.
 However the women, should they get the coveted main event spot, would have earned it.
 Flair is arguably the most consistent performer on the roster.
-Lynch is, as mentioned, the most popular on the roster.
-And Rousey is inarguably a huge box-office draw and an uber talented performer.
+Lynch is, as mentioned, the most popular, and Rousey is inarguably a huge box-office draw and an uber talented performer.

 We won't know until the day of the show which match goes on last at WrestleMania.
 The women's match itself is bound to be terrific, but the real-life story behind it may be the show-stealer.